-This Plan of Management, adopted on XX/XX/XXXX by Shellharbour City Council, applies to Hooker Park, Reddall Parade, Lake Illawarra.
-It is situated on Crown reserve 87493 and Council owned land that incorporates Cec Glenholes Oval.
+This Plan of Management, adopted on XX/XX/XXXX by Shellharbour City Council, applies to Cowrie Island Reserve, Towns Street, Shellharbour.
+It is situated on Crown reserve 580064.

-The purpose of this Plan of Management (the Plan) is to provide Council with a framework that enables decisions regarding Hooker Park, to be made on a consistent and equitable basis.
-The plan meets all the requirements of the Crown Land Management Act 2016 (CLM Act) and the Local Government Act 1993 (LG Act) as amended.
+The purpose of this Plan of Management (the Plan) is to provide Council with a framework that enables decisions regarding Cowrie Island Reserve, to be made in a consistent and equitable basis.
+The Plan meets all the requirements of the Crown Land Management Act 2016 (CLM Act) and the Local Government Act 1993 (LG Act) as amended.

-Hooker Park is owned by the NSW State Government (the Crown) and is managed by Shellharbour City Council as Crown Land Manager, under the CLM Act.
-In addition, there is one lot owned by Shellharbour City Council, which incorporates part of Cec Glenholmes Oval and is included in this Plan.
+Cowrie Island Reserve is owned by the NSW State Government (the Crown) and is managed by Shellharbour City Council as Crown Land Manager, under the CLM Act.